According to a 2023 study by Zippia, only 65% of workers in the United States are happy with their job.

 Here's what is covered in this guide:

-A lifestyle spending account is an account employees can use to spend on lifestyle perks.
-These accounts are also referred to as lifestyle benefits, perk allowances, and specialty accounts.
+A lifestyle spending account is an account employees can use to spend on lifestyle benefits.
+These accounts are also referred to as lifestyle benefits, perk allowances, lifestyle reimbursement accounts (LRAs), and specialty accounts.

 Employees can decide what they spend the money on, which increases their engagement with their job and loyalty to their employer.
 Plus, HR isn’t burdened with the administrative work that comes with managing these benefits.
 It’s a win-win solution.

 There are numerous benefits that come with lifestyle spending accounts.

 Unlike healthcare accounts, LSAs are for a wide range of perks.
 LSAs are more inclusive benefits because employees across generations and states can decide how to use perks that best fit their lifestyle.

 Giving employees control over their spending increases loyalty to your company and promotes a healthy work-life balance.
 Happier employees translate to higher employee engagement and more success within your company.